golioth/docs/docs/reference/2-device-api/1-device-auth.md

   devices](/getting-started/console/manage-devices).
 * Command Line Tools: [authorize PSK devices](/reference/command-line-tools/tutorial/authorize-devices).

-To use a PSK on your device, see the [Firmware SDK documentation](/firmware/golioth-firmware-sdk/authentication/psk-auth).

 ## Client Certificate Authentication

 Certificate authentication is more complex to setup and use than PSK authentication, but it provides a superior level of security.
 It also enables you to perform zero-touch provisioning of devices.

 The trusted root or intermediate certificates are first configured on your Golioth project.
 When a device connects to Golioth using a certificate signed by one of your trusted certificates, the device will be *automatically provisioned* in that project.

-To use certificates on your device, see the [Firmware SDK documentation](/firmware/golioth-firmware-sdk/authentication/certificate-auth).

 ### Server authentication